Balaji-2000-ai/devops-toolkit/linux_commands.md

-cp source source destination : copies multiple files cp -r source source destination : copies multiple folders recursively cat source | tee dest dest dest > /dev/null : copies source file content to multiple files
+cp source source destination : copies multiple files cp -r source source destination : copies multiple folders recursively cat source | tee dest dest dest > /dev/null : copies source file content to multiple files mv source destination : Moves or renames file/folder (overwrites if destination exists and deletes the source after moving)

+# User Commands
+useradd username : Creates a new user (Group & Path also gets created) passwd username : Sets or changes password for a user su - username : Switches to the specified user with a login shell cat /etc/passwd (or) getent passwd : Lists all users id username : Shows UuserID, GroupID, and group info of the specified user userdel username : Deletes a user (User & Group will be deleted) userdel -r username : Delets the User, Group & Path

+# Group Commands
+groupadd groupname : Creates a new group
+getent group (or) cat /etc/group : Lists all groups
+groupdel groupname : Deletes a group
+usermod -a -G groupname username : Adds a user to a group without removing from existing groups

+# CHANGING THE OWNERS OF A FILE
+chown username filename : Changes owner of a file
+chown username file1 file2 file3 : Changes owner of multiple files
+chown username * : Changes owner of all files in the directory
+chgrp groupname filename : Changes group of a file
+chgrp groupname file1 file2 file3 : Changes group of multiple files
+chgrp groupname * : Changes group of all files in the directory
+chown username:groupname filename : Changes owner and group of a file
+chown username:groupname file1 file2 : Changes owner and group of multiple files
+chown user:group * : Changes owner and group of all files
+chown user:group foldername : Changes owner of a folder
+chown -R user:group foldername : Recursively changes owner and group of folder and its contents